danielmarschall/filter_foundry/Obfuscation.md

 Also, the xor-shifting is intentionally incompatible with version 4 (to avoid downgrade-attacks) by XORing the initial seed with 0xFFFFFFFF.

+The DWORD value `0x00000005` will be stored at field `unknown2` (byte 0x30..0x33; the field is not used in the `PARM` resource).

+While generating and applying the random data stream, the bytes 0x30..0x33 (the location where the version info is stored) are skipped, like in version 3.

 ### Obfuscation "Version 4"

 Introduced in **Filter Foundry 1.7.0.7**